TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Columns/ColumnsDisplayCond.rst

             ],
         ],

-    Going further the next example defines the following conditions: for the "spaceAfter" field to be displayed, the content element must be in the default or "All" language.
-Furthermore it must either be a text-type element or have some "spaceBefore" defined:
+    Going further the next example defines the following conditions: for the "example_field" field to be displayed, the content element must be in the default language.
+Furthermore it must be a text-type element or have the headline "Example" defined:

     .. code-block:: php

         'displayCond' => [
             'AND' => [
-                'FIELD:sys_language_uid:<=:0',
+                'FIELD:sys_language_uid:=:0',
                 'OR' => [
                     'FIELD:CType:=:text',
-                    'FIELD:spaceBefore:>:0'
+                    'FIELD:header:=:Example'
                 ]
             ]
         ];